A short introduction to Monstrous Moonshine

-that now carry the name of \textit{McKay-Thompson series}.
-There is one such series for each conjugacy class $[g]$ of $\M$.
-In the formula above, $g\in\M$ is any representative of $[g]$.
-The class-functions $H_n$ were called the \textit{Head characters} of $\M$, even if at that point nobody knew for sure that they really were characters of representations of $\M$.
+which are now known as \textit{McKay-Thompson series}; there is one for each conjugacy class $[g]$ of $\M$.
+In Eq. \ref{Eq:McKayThompson}, $g\in\M$ is any representative of $[g]$.
+The class-functions $H_n$ are called the \textit{Head characters} of $\M$.

-We already mentioned the 1978 calculation of Fischer, Livingstone and Thorne.
-In fact, they did not only compute the dimensions of the irreducible representations of $\M$, but obtained these as a corollary of the knowledge of the whole character table of the monster, the main aim of their work.
-Using this very deep piece of information, Conway and Norton extended in 1979 Thompson's conjecture \cite{conwaynorton} to the following.
+We already mentioned the calculation Fischer, Livingstone and Thorne performed in 1978.
+In fact, they did not only conjectured the dimensions of the irreducible representations of $\M$ but the whole character table of the latter.
+Building on this Conway and Norton then extended Thompson's conjecture in \cite{conwaynorton} to the following.